tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * The _bias_ is added as a particular input labeled as _X<sub>0</sub>=1_ with a negative weight.

 After this brief technical introduction to the perceptron, continue with the following example to illustrate how the perceptron works.
+Navigate to the "How Perceptron Works" section in the slideshow for the corresponding slides.

 * Consider the task of predicting whether or not a person would watch a random movie on Netflix using the behavioral data available.